 |Local Council/Shire:||Charters Towers Regional Council

-The project will widen approximately 8.5 kilometres of road between Belyando Crossing and Collinsville on the Gregory Developmental Road.
+The project will widen approximately 1.6km of road, and replace culverts on the southern and northern approaches of the Gregory Developmental Road.

 The project will deliver the following improvements to the cattle supply chain: